rocketraman/sane-scan-pdf/README.md

  -e, --max <pages>
    Max number of pages e.g. 2 (default is all pages) -t, --truncate <pages>
-   Truncate number of pages from end e.g. 1 (default is none) -s, --size
+   Truncate number of pages from end e.g. 1 (default is none) -- truncation happens after --skip-empty-pages -s, --size
    Page Size as type e.g. Letter (default), Legal, A4, no effect if --crop is specified -ph, --page-height